rt64/rt64/TEXTURE-PACKS.md

 ### Operation Filters

-Operation filters are optional filters that define how textures should be loaded based on wildcard patterns.
-Filters are processed in the order they appear.
-Keep this in mind to resolve any potential conflicts between the filters.
-Feel free to ignore this feature until you feel the need to control the loading behavior of the textures in more detail.

-Filters can cover one or many files by defining the wildcard pattern, which is a string of characters that defines the naming scheme of the textures.
-This can come in handy as you can organize your files so it's easier to set the operation you want without having to add an entry for each file separately.
-Some examples are covered below.
+Operation filters are optional filters that define how textures should be loaded based on their names.
+This can be handy if your files are well organized, as it's easier to set the operation you want using filters instead of having to add an entry for each file separately.

 - **wildcard**: Pattern to match texture paths.
 Use * to indicate any number of characters (including *zero*) and ? to indicate any *one* character.
 Some examples include:
   - "Terrain/Grass001.*" will include any file called "Grass001" inside the directory "Terrain".